AckerlyXu/heima/articles/virtual-machines/windows/dotnet-core-2-architecture.md

 }
 ```

-Once deployed, the virtual machine properties can be seen in the Azure Portal.
+Once deployed, the virtual machine properties can be seen in the Azure portal.

 ![Virtual Machine](./media/dotnet-core-2-architecture/vm-win.png)